The Generator House

 Fundraising this project

 To ensure the future of the Generator House, we're aiming to raise £50,000: this will gurantee the stabilisation needed to ensure the buildings integrity.
 We'll achieve this through huge amounts of support from visitors, volunteers and supporter groups.
-Specifically, we've installed an interactive coin drop, an exhibition in the cinema, daily talks, a mini generator house for children and selling raffle tickets.
+Specifically, we've installed an interactive coin drop, an exhibition in our second-hand bookshop, daily talks, a mini generator house for children and selling raffle tickets.